How Does Harm Reduction Compare to Quitting Cold Turkey?

 Harm reduction for drug use in the U.S. came largely into practice during the 1980s, when the country began losing thousands of Americans to its AIDS epidemic.
 Between 1981 and 2000, 774,467 people in the U.S. had been diagnosed with AIDS, and 448,060 of these individuals had died.
 Harm reduction became crucial to reducing the transmission of HIV and AIDS among drug users, though the crack cocaine epidemic going on during this same period made it difficult for harm reductionists to implement programs that seemed to encourage drug use.

-Needle exchange programs began operating at the state and local levels during the late 1980s to provide drug users with sterile needles and reduce the risk for AIDS and other blood-borne infections.
-Today, there are roughly 200 needle exchange programs operating in the U.S.
+Needle exchange programs began operating at the state and local levels during the late 1980s to provide drug users with sterile needles and reduce the risk of AIDS and other blood-borne infections.
+Today, there are around 850 needle exchange programs operating in the U.S.

 Opioid substitution therapy and MAT have been used in the U.S. to treat opioid addiction since the 1960s, when scientists learned that methadone could reduce opioid cravings and withdrawal for up to 36 hours.
-Other medications used as part of MAT are buprenorphine and naltrexone, which were approved by the FDA for use in treating opioid addiction in 1981 and 1984, respectively.
+Other medications used as part of MAT are buprenorphine and naltrexone.
+These were approved by the FDA for use in treating opioid addiction in 1981 and 1984, respectively.

 Though many reports show that harm reduction can help reduce negative consequences associated with drug-using behaviors, many Americans and policymakers remain on the fence about whether to support these programs.
-There are also lots of misconceptions about harm reduction that keep Americans from ruling in favor of these programs for their communities.
-For instance, many believe that harm reduction will increase drug abuse and crime rates in nearby neighborhoods, and lead to a higher number of drug overdoses.
+There are also many misconceptions about harm reduction that keep Americans from ruling in favor of these programs for their communities.
+For instance, many believe that harm reduction will increase drug abuse and crime rates in nearby neighborhoods and lead to a higher number of drug overdoses.

 Many who oppose harm reduction tend to believe that these strategies enable continued drug abuse and addiction, and put undue financial strain on federal, state, and local resources.